TheWalruzz/muos-react-theme-toolkit/README.md

   styles: {
     // global styles and CSS variables for theme go here.
 This property is optional.
   },
+  assets: [
+    // other assets that won't be processed by the toolkit, but should be included in the theme, like glyph images, sounds etc.
+  ],
   languages: ['en', 'pl'], // languages to generate images in
   fallbackLanguage: 'en', // default language for the theme }